markjso/inception/README.md

 docker-compose down --volumes - stops the container and removes the volumes<br>
 docker exec -it wordpress ps aux | grep 'php' - shows that wordpress and php have been installed<br>
 docker exec -it mariadb mysql -u user -ppwd - log into the mariadb<br>
-SHOW DATABASES; - when in the mariadb will show a list of databases installed.
-Use this to check that a wordpress db exists
+SHOW DATABASES - when in the mariadb will show a list of databases installed.
+Use this to check that a wordpress db exists.